Quick Start Guide

 Q: Can I use this with multiple Azure subscriptions?

 A: Yes!
-Deploy Alert Bridge in each subscription, or use one deployment and add action groups in each subscription pointing to the same webhook URL.
+Deploy Cynteo Alert Bridge in each subscription, or use one deployment and add action groups in each subscription pointing to the same webhook URL.

 Q: What’s included in the free trial?